 - Bety Waknine (Director of Urban.Brussels)

-A public jury will choose a favourite project from among the nominees, independently of all categories.
-The project with the most votes will win the Public Award of the Brussels Architecture Prize.
+A public jury chooses a favourite project from among the nominees, independently of all categories.
+The project with the most votes wins the Public’s Choice Award of the Brussels Architecture Prize.